johnnymast/redbox-cli/README.md

 # redbox-cli
 This is a command line parser based on [Climate](https://github.com/thephpleague/climate)  by [Joe Tannenbaum](https://github.com/joetannenbaum).
 We share a lot of similarities but i desided to take the getopt route and downgrade the number of lines in the code by 1/4 of the original size.

-## Howto use the package
+## Documentation

-Look in the examples folder for basic [examples](examples) of how to use the package.
+For detailed documentation of the project you can visit the [documentation page](https://johnnymast.github.io/redbox-cli/).

 ## Installation